Tjstretchalot/WebCommanders/README.md

 # WebCommanders

+## Currently suspended

+I'm not developing this right now as I wait to find a good library for rendering on the web - phaser.js did not pass a filltest (draw fullscreen rect + some changing text).

 This is my first project using websockets, and it's fairly ambitious, so there's a good chance it won't be completed.
 It is meant to be in the same vein as .io games - users connect and input a name and are immediately placed into the game.

 This is the server portion of the game.